dfparker2002/js-reloader-chrome/README.md

 === Google Chrome
-Grab the latests version for Chrome at https://chrome.google.com/extensions/detail/dnfpcpfijpdhabaoieccoclghgplmpbd
+Grab the latest version for Chrome at https://chrome.google.com/webstore/detail/js-reloader/gpmblpbhjcdbhgcekpfkdfpglplmhffo

 == Limitations

-JS Reloader does not reload inline script.
+JS (JavaScript) Reloader does not reload inline script.

 Beware that reloading script will not update every object already loaded.
 One may run into interesting issues where old versions of functions are used (i.e. as callbacks/closures/exisitng objects).
 –  Alexei Levenkov Mar 12 '11 at 22:01